Hempsted Playgroup and Toddlers

 Staff hold up to date qualifications regarding child protection.
 They are trained to recognise signs and symptoms of abuse, whether physical, emotional, sexual or neglect, and how to report and record their concerns.
 They are aware of the guidelines of making referrals.
-Their qualifications are regularly updated.
+Their qualifications are regularly updated online.

 The member of staff who coordinates child protection/safeguarding issues is Sharon Johnson

 We provide adequate and appropriate staffing resources to meet the needs of children.

 All our staff, management committee and students have DBS checks.

 We abide by Ofsted requirements in respect of references and police checks for staff and volunteers, to ensure that no disqualified person, or unfit person works at the playgroup, or has access to the children.